joshuapranada/portfolio/README.md

 REIT is blank.

 This sector are govern by the law, Republic Act no. 0000 in which (Brief Description of the law).
 This project analyzes data to uncover undervalue and overvalue stock in blank.
+Helpful in managing portfolio and watchlist.

 Insights and recommendations are provided on the following key areas: